potocpav/xi_glium/README.md

 * load (`ctrl-o`), save (`ctrl-s`) and save-as (`ctrl-shift-s`) using GTK dialogs,
 * F1 to line-wrap

-You must specify a path to the `xicore` executable (build by cargo inside the `rust` subdirectory of xi-editor).
+You must specify a path to the `xi-core` executable (build by cargo inside the `rust` subdirectory of xi-editor).
 Works with the xi-editor commit ` 7f7b885`, but the HEAD is a good bet.

 ## Example usage

-`xicore=../xi-editor/rust/target/debug/xicore cargo run README.md`
+`xicore=../xi-editor/rust/target/debug/xi-core cargo run README.md`